ZeitgeberH/patchview/README.rst

 --------
 PatchView integrates multiple open-source tools (see credit page) and wrap them using an intuitive graphic user interface (GUI).
-Thus users can perform most analysis quickly for the data collected in a typical patch-clamp experiment without installing Python and these tools or writting any Python scripts.
+Thus users can perform most analysis quickly for the data collected in a typical patch-clamp experiment without installing Python and these tools or writing any Python scripts.

-* Importing Heka patchmaster data and Axon file data
+* Importing both Heka data and Axon Instruments data.
+Exporting to Python pickle file or NWB (Neurodata Without Borders) file format.
-* Visualizing single and multiple traces with Zoom-in, Pan operations
+* Visualizing single and multiple traces with zoom, pan operations.
-* Performing analysis on actiona potential detection, firing pattern analysis
+* Automatically sorting experiments data according to predefined labels.
-* Synaptic connection analysis
+* Performing analysis on intrinsic membrane properties, action potential detection, firing pattern analysis.
-* Mini-event analysis
+* Synaptic connection analysis.
-* Visualizing morphological reconstruction files from Neurolucida
+* Visualizing and quantification of neuron's morphological reconstruction from Neurolucida